Scenic USA - Alaska

 Tongass National Forest

-It's easy to imagine that the largest state in the Union holds the largest national forest.
-The Alaskan panhandle's Tongass covers 17 million acres and surrounds the capitol city, Juneau.
-The Tongass National Forest is considered a temperate rain forest.
-It is covered with western hemlock, Sitka spruce, yellow and red cedar, and shore pine.
-The rugged territory also includes over a dozen wilderness areas.
-The 1964 Wilderness Act assures that wilderness areas remain.
-Besides abundant vegetation, the forest is home to countless eagles, deer, and bear.
+It's easy to guess that the largest state in America is home to the largest national forest.
+About 500 miles from the Arctic Circle, Alaska's Tongass covers 17 million acres and surrounds the capitol city of Juneau.
+Eagle - Tongass National Forest, Alaska What's hard to believe, the Tongass National Forest is considered a temperate rain-forest.
+While most of us associate the term rain-forest with places such as the Amazon, this forest is covered in western hemlock, Sitka spruce, yellow and red cedar, shore pine, mosses, ferns and lichens.
+Perseverance Trail - Tongass National Forest, Alaska The rugged coastal territory also includes over a dozen wilderness areas.
+Passed into law in 1964, the Wilderness Act attempts to ensure these preserves remain unmarred and road-less.
+Besides abundant vegetation, the forest is a haven for wildlife, including black and brown bears, wolves, bald eagles, Sitka black-tailed deer and moose.

 All Rights Reserved